 A young person saddled with student loans or a young married couple with children may need financial planning with a credentialed adviser, such as a professional certified financial planner.
 A financial adviser can also help an individual who may have trouble staying on course when the market suddenly drops.

 “For young people who just need investment advice, you’d be crazy not to consider low-cost advice to help you with asset allocation,” Littell says.

 Such advice abounds on the internet for free.
 You can spend a couple of hours determining the right mix of investments — also known as asset allocation — for your age, time horizon and risk tolerance, or simply select a target-date fund, which has an asset allocation mix suitable for your age and is designed to become progressively more conservative as you reach retirement age.
 The target date can be 10, 20 or 40 years into the future, ideally the time when you expect to begin taking withdrawals.

 Thousands of advisers and financial institutions are vying for your dollars, but it’s not rocket science to get started.
 It’s a matter of your knowledge level and personality style, Littell says.
 “The more you want to be hands-off, the more you probably need an adviser.
 Robo-advice is not so hands-off.”

 But robo-advisers are marketed as hands-off investment options.
 Robo-advisers are automated online investment portfolio services that generally charge a smaller fee than you would pay for human advice.
-Management fees range from nothing at all to 0.50 percent of assets or more, and while some robo-advisers do not require a minimum balance, others require a hefty one.
-The ones that require a hefty balance also generally provide human advice if needed.
+Management fees range from nothing at all to 0.50 percent of assets or more, and while some robo-advisers do not require a minimum balance, others require a hefty one, with the latter generally providing human advice if needed.